Okehampton: Road

+Rail

 Okehampton railway station is on the former northerly rail route from Exeter St Davids to Plymouth via Tavistock.
 The line from Exeter was kept open for freight traffic to and from Meldon Quarry, 2 mi west of Okehampton.
 In 1997, Devon County Council revived a passenger rail service from Exeter, on summer weekends only, in an attempt to reduce motor traffic to the national park, which became a summer Sunday service, operated at its closure by Great Western Railway.
-In March 2010, the freight operator Devon & Cornwall Railways announced plans to reinstate a daily passenger service terminating in Exeter,though this never came to fruition.
+In March 2010, the freight operator Devon & Cornwall Railways announced plans to reinstate a daily passenger service terminating in Exeter, though this never came to fruition.
 The station was also previously served by heritage trains, but closed to all services in 2019.

 Okehampton station then reopened to a regular service on 20 November 2021 as part of refurbishment of the line.
-The Dartmoor Line, as it is now called, opened with a two hourly service to Exeter St Davids, but this will increase to hourly in Spring 2022.
+The Dartmoor Line, as it is now called, opened with a two hourly service to Exeter St Davids which increased to hourly in Spring 2022.

 In the wake of widespread disruption caused by damage to the mainline track at Dawlish by coastal storms in February 2014, leaving Plymouth and Cornwall with no rail connection to the rest of the country, Network Rail considered reopening the Exeter-to-Plymouth route via Okehampton and Tavistock.

+Bus services

 Okehampton is served by various bus services from Exeter, Bude, Newquay and Tavistock.
-Stagecoach South West service 6 links from Exeter bus station via Exeter St Davids to Okehampton and then to Bude.
+Stagecoach South West service 6 links from Exeter bus station via Exeter St Davids to Okehampton.
 Other services from Exeter bus station include the 6A service via Exeter St Davids, which continues to Launceston.

+Stagecoach run service 118 to Tavistock.
+There are also rural services operated by County Bus and MD Coaches.

 There was formerly a town service numbered 318, but it was withdrawn in 2015.

+Coach excursions

+Lomax Tours run coach trips from Okehampton to various places of interest.

 Nearby settlements

-Okehampton is surrounded by many smaller villages and towns.
+Except for the open country of Dartmoor to the south, Okehampton is surrounded by many smaller villages and towns.
 Notable examples are the villages of South Zeal with its ancient burgage plots, granite thatched cottages and Dartmoor Folk Festival; Belstone on the outskirts of Dartmoor; and Sticklepath which has an annual fire show on Bonfire Night, 5 November.
 Other nearby villages and settlements include Hatherleigh, North Tawton, Whiddon Down, Chagford, Bratton Clovelly, Lydford, Folly Gate, Southcott, Northlew, Jacobstowe, Bridestowe and Sourton.